 It’s always beneficial to have another tool in our tool belt when we are trying to create workplaces that are productive.
 I can recommend the DiSC training for any person or organization that wants to create an environment of greater understanding, trust, and productivity.

-For another perspective on DiSC, read the post one of my S style coworkers wrote: What DiSC® Taught Me in My First Year of Work.
+S Style Coworker: What DiSC® Taught Me in My First Year of Work